vera-nekrasova/Vera-Nekrasova.Test.Authorization/README.md

 ### `npm server`

-Runs the database in the development mode.\
+Runs the database in the development mode.
+Should be run in differ terminal.\
-Open in new terminal [http://localhost:8000/users](http://localhost:8000/users) to view it in the browser.
+Open [http://localhost:8000/users](http://localhost:8000/users) to view it in the browser.

 You will also see any lint errors in the console.